icosalogic/inverter_design_manual/README.md

 # Output Filter

 The output filter converts the square wave output of the PWM mechanism into the desired output waveform.
-The design of the output filter is based on the algorithm suggested in [1].
+The selection of components in the output filter is based on the algorithm suggested in [1].
 That document has an extensive list of references on output filters, if the reader is interested in pursuing the subject further.